 Students are required to complete the College's placement process to determine skill level and readiness in math, reading and writing.
 As part of their training program, students must begin with the courses within their skill level as determined by the placement process.
-Students will also be required to complete a separate EMT program application for the level of Emergency Medical Technician for entry into EMT151 Emergency Medical Technician Part A and EMT152 Emergency Medical Technician Part B must be completed in sequence in the same academic year.
+Students will also be required to complete a separate EMT program application for entry into EMT151 Emergency Medical Technician Part A. EMT151 Emergency Medical Technician Part A and EMT152 Emergency Medical Technician Part B must be completed in sequence in the same academic year.

 Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).

 Upon successful completion of this program, the student will be able to: